superflash41/isaFIRE/README.md

 The project's final report with our research's explanation can be found in the [`report/`](report/) folder.
 Slides from the presentation and poster can be found on the [`presentation/`](presentation/) folder.

+## Acknowledgements

+This project was developed by Saymon Nicho, Patricia Cántaro and Carlos Zegarra.